navigating-the-darkweb/navigating-the-darkweb/docs/chapter2_tor.rst

 *************************************
 Tor and VPNs
 ============
 You can use Tor with a VPN (Tor over VPN or VPN over Tor) if needed.
-However, as discussed in the previous chapter, this will not add any additional value in terms of privacy and is generally not recommended.
+However, as discussed in the `previous chapter <chapter1_overview_of_the_darkweb.html#virtual-private-network-vpn>`_, this will not add any additional value in terms of privacy and is generally not recommended.

 Running Tor over a VPN means connecting to a VPN provider before using Tor.
 It is only helpful if you want to hide that you’re running Tor to your ISP provider or can’t access some sites blocking Tor.

 On the other hand, running a VPN over Tor means you’re first connecting to Tor and then to a VPN provider.
-Notice that you won’t be able to access onion services this way.
+Notice that you won’t be able to access `Onion Services <#id9>`_ this way.
 It won’t bring an additional anonymity layer either, and the only reason you should use a VPN over Tor is to gain access to services that block Tor users.

 Tor Bridges
 ===========